Manya1911/PowerBi-Dashboard/README.md

 Loan Applications Up!
 Applications are up a healthy 6.9% compared to the last period.
 More people are looking for loans!
 High Approval Rate, But...
 It seems like the approval rate is high (around 92%), but we need to see if the loans are actually being repaid.

+In order to view the file powerbi desktop is required as the file uploaded is in pbix format.